openresty/lua-resty-core/lib/ngx/semaphore.md

 **syntax:** *ok, err = sem:wait(timeout?)*

 **context:** *rewrite_by_lua*, access_by_lua*, content_by_lua*, ngx.timer.**

-The param sem is created by [ngx.semaphore.new](#ngxsemaphorenew).
-Wait on one semapohre.
-If there is a resource then it returns immediately, else the light thread or main thread or coroutine will sleep, then it will be waked up when some one else call the post method[#ngx.semaphore.post|ngx.semaphore.post]] or timeout event occur.
+The variable `sem` is created by [ngx.semaphore.new](#ngxsemaphorenew).
+If there have resources then it returns `true` immediately, else the light thread or main thread will yields the executation. then it will be waked up when some one else call the post method[#ngx.semaphore.post|ngx.semaphore.post]] or timeout event occur.
 The timeout default is 0, which means it will returns `nil`, `busy` if there is no resource to use.
 LuaJIT's FFI is needed by this api.

 ```lua
  local semaphore = require "ngx.semaphore"